 Places to go in Maui FAQs

 Maui is famous for the Road to Hana and Haleakala National Park.
-But, there’s also the Maui Ocean Center, Maui Tropical Plantation, tons of golf courses, and Mama’s Fish House.
+But there’s also the Maui Ocean Center, Maui Tropical Plantation, I’ao Valley State Park, Ho’okipa Beach Park, Big Beach, and plenty of other Maui tourist spots.
+Visitors also love exploring Maui scenic spots, such as the rugged West Maui Mountains and breathtaking coastal lookouts.

 If you’re looking for a place to stay, the best areas of Maui include Lahaina, Ka’anapali, Wailea, and Kihei.
-However, it’s totally worth heading to Hana either for the day or an overnight.
+However, it’s worth heading to Hana either for the day or overnight.

 Not sure how many days to stay in Maui?
 If it’s your final destination, I suggest 7-10 days.
-If you’re island-hopping, 5-7 days is perfect.
+If you’re island-hopping across the Hawaiian islands, 5-7 days is perfect.
+This gives you enough time to experience the best places to visit in Maui, from its gorgeous beaches to its famous volcanoes.

 There are so many beautiful places in Maui.
-Whether you are looking for an instagrammable spot in Maui, a spot to take your wedding photos, or locations to learn about volcanoes and lava rocks, Maui has all that.
+Whether you are looking for an Instagrammable spot in Maui, a spot to take your Maui family photos, or locations to learn about volcanoes and lava rocks, Maui has all that.